RadicalRiko69/Pac-n-Groove/README.md

 • Authentic sprites and sounds from the original Pac-Man (1980)!

-• Raspberry Pi friendly performance!
+• Raspberry Pi friendly performance?!

 • Portrait and Landscape (forced portrait with bezel) supported!